m13253/BiliDan/README.md

 ```
 ./biligrab.py http://www.bilibili.tv/video/av899574/
 ```
-Use option `--oversea` if your are outside China.
+Use option `--overseas` if your are outside China.

 License